archesproject/arches-docs/docs/localization/creating-translations.rst

     Example of the Review User-Interface

-To begin reviewing and approving text strings, you should be familiar with a few components of the review UI.

 1. Context: This shows you the text in English of the string that is currently loaded for review or editing.

 2. Input Field: This will display the translated string in the chosen language (in the example, Spanish).

 3. Review State: This will default to "Waiting for Review," but the reviewer can select "Needs Editing" or "Approved" upon completion of their review.

 4. Save Options: Once you begin or complete review of a string, use these options to either save and automatically advance to the next untranslated string or to save and remain on the current string.

 5. Skip:  Allows you to advance to the next un-reviewed string whether or not you have reviewed or saved the current string.

-The lower UI will show nearby strings by default.
+6. The lower UI will show nearby strings by default.
 If you click directly on any one, you will navigate to that string and it will be loaded into the review interface above.